 Edmark Reading Program is most effective when students progress at a pace that allows them to instantly read and comprehend words, phrases, sentences, and stories.
 Students gain a sense of accomplishment and have fun reading when they are successful.
-To monitor progress and ensure that students are learning and retaining their learning, Edmark Reading Program contains periodic Posttests, a Lesson Plan/Record Book for recording ongoing student progress, and a Mastery Test, which is used to assess student progress.
+To monitor progress and ensure that students are learning and retaining their learning, Edmark Reading Program contains periodic Posttests, a Progress Monitoring Report, a Student Progress Report, and a Mastery Test, which are used to assess student progress.